dandobai/survey-server-java/README.md

 # survey-server-java
-This project is a java backend server persisting and parsing data in csv files.
+This project is a java backend server parsing from csv files and persisting it in a mysql database.